josephdiniso/josephdiniso/README.md

 ## Hello I'm Joseph DiNiso!
+### Software Engineer graduating in Spring 2022 looking for entry level positions
 - I'm interested in software engineering, specifically machine learning, data science, and computer vision.
 - I'm currently in my Senior year at Virginia Tech, graduating in the Spring of 2022.
 - I have extensive experience in Python and C++, as well as most of the popular Python data science and machine learning libraries.